magento/merchdocs/src/marketing/dotdigital/engagement-cloud.md

 - {:.fix}Enhancements

-   - Product prices in cart, catalog and web insight data now have separate figures that include tax.
+   - Product prices in cart, catalog and web Insight data now have separate figures that include tax.

    - _Leave a review_ links in the Reviews EDC can now link to product pages instead of review pages.